Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: The correspondence for the quintic three-fold in genus zero

 We have \end{pro} \begin{proof} The claim is proven in \cite{CZ}, but in a slightly different setting: in \cite{CZ} both the twisted and the untwisted cone correspond to intersection numbers over Witten's top Chern class $c^{\vir}_\W\left({\pmb{\iii}}\right)$.
 With a diagram, we can summarize the main theorem of \cite{CZ} as

 where the numbers appearing on the left hand side are those encoded in the untwisted Lagrangian cone of \cite{CZ}, whereas the number on the right hand side are those encoded in the twisted Lagrangian cone of \cite{CZ}.
-In genus zero, the cycle $c_\W\left({\pmb{\iii}}\right)$ is simply the Poincar\'e dual of the top Chern class $\ctop((R^1\pi_*\Tcal)^\vee)$ on the moduli stack $\wt A_4(\frac{h_1+1}5,\dots,\frac{h_n+1}5)_{0,n}$, see \eqref{eq:compPV}.
-As we illustrated in Proposition \ref{pro:assemble} this class vanishes as soon as one of the entries of $\pmb{\iii}$ equal $4$.
+In genus zero, the cycle $c_\W\left({\pmb{\iii}}\right)$ is simply the Poincar\'e dual of the top Chern class $\ctop((R^1\pi_*\Tcal)^\vee)$ on the moduli stack $\wt A_4(\frac{h_1+1}5,\dots,\frac{h_n+1}5)_{0,n}$.
+As we illustrated in Lemma \ref{lem:assemble} this class vanishes as soon as one of the entries of $\pmb{\iii}$ equals $4$.